|►||Southeast Asia Home|

 Through the Office of Student Services at the Jackson School of International Studies, academic-year Foreign Language and Area Studies (FLAS) fellowships are awarded for language and area studies relating to Southeast Asia.
-Awards pay up to $11,500 for tuition and most fees, including graduate appointee health insurance, plus a stipend of $14,500.
+For graduate students, awards pay up to $18,000 for tuition and most fees, including graduate appointee health insurance, plus a stipend of $15,000.
+Undergraduate students can receive up to $10,000 for tuition and most fees, and a $5,000 stipend.
 Summer FLAS fellowships are awarded solely to support intensive language study.
-They provide tuition up to $4,000 and a stipend of $2,500, and may be used at the University of Washington, at other US universities, or abroad.
+They provide tuition up to $5,000 and a stipend of $2,500, and may be used at the University of Washington, at other US universities, or abroad.

 The Advanced Study of Khmer (ASK) Program is an intensive six-week advanced Khmer language-training program held in Phnom Penh, Cambodia.
 It aims to fill in a void in the academic community by providing 3rd year level students a "one-of-a-kind" opportunity to acquire the linguistic foundation necessary to engage in academic research, professional discourse, and cultural interaction with all segments of Cambodian society.

 The Summer Abroad Program: Khmer Language and Culture, is an intensive six-week training in Khmer language-culture held in Phnom Penh, Cambodia.
 The program is administered by Khmer Language Program at the University of Hawai'i, and in collaboration with the Center for Khmer Studies, Royal University of Phnom-Penh, Cambodia.
 This program with one week home-stays in rural of Cambodia provides students with a "one-of-a-kind" opportunity to acquire the linguistic foundation necessary to engage in academic research, professional discourse, and cultural immersion with all segments of Khmer society.